 For the Cake:

 - Preheat the oven to 350F.
-Butter and flour two (9-inch) round cake pans or spray with baking spray with flour.
-Line the bottoms with parchment paper.
+Lightly grease two (9-inch) round cake pans with baking spray with flour.
+Line the bottoms with parchment paper and wrap with baking strips.

 - In a large bowl, sift together the cake flour and baking powder.
 Whisk in the salt.